-- Take EXAM 1, EXAM 2, EXAM 3, and FINAL EXAM in BLACKBOARD. - Submit all Homework Assignments in WeBWorK. - Submit all Maple Lab Assignments in BLACKBOARD. - Go through all DESMOS activities in BLACKBOARD.
+- Take EXAM 1, EXAM 2, EXAM 3, and FINAL EXAM on BLACKBOARD. - Submit all Homework Assignments on WeBWorK. - Submit all Maple Lab Assignments on BLACKBOARD. - Go through all DESMOS activities on BLACKBOARD.

-My Office Hours: I will be available for Virtual Office Hours via ZOOM on Mondays and Wednesdays from 4:00 pm to 5:30 pm, the ZOOM links will be posted in BLACKBOARD.
+My Office Hours: I will be available for Virtual Office Hours via ZOOM on Mondays and Wednesdays from 4:00 pm to 5:30 pm, the ZOOM links will be posted on BLACKBOARD.